-Sales of the Company's wellness product line have been impacted by the COVID-19 crisis and the follow-on of store closures and economic instability.
-As a result, the Company delayed the launch of the new Kuida® product lines and significantly limited marketing efforts in the US and UK.
-The focus on marketing and sales globally will be through digital strategy and on-line platforms in a few specific markets - Spain, UK, USA and Hong Kong.
-The Company will continue to focus on direct sales through its on-line store and work with its new distribution networks to launch the wellness product lines on retailer on-line platforms and with stores as they re-open.
+Sales of the Company's wellness product line have been impacted by the COVID-19 crisis and the followon of store closures and economic instability.
+As a result, the Company delayed the launch of the new KuidaTM product lines and significantly limited marketing efforts in the US and UK.
+The focus on marketing and sales globally will be through digital strategy and online platforms in a few specific markets - Spain, UK, USA and Hong Kong.
+The Company will continue to focus on direct sales through its online store and work with its new distribution networks to launch the wellness product lines on retailer online platforms and in stores, as they re-open.

-The Company managed its cash cautiously during Q2 2020 and ended the quarter with a balance of \$20.2 million (at June 30, 2020).
-The COVID-19 pandemic is still on-going at the time of writing this MD&A and with continued uncertainty of incoming cash flows, the Company must continue its prudent management of spending to maintain its liquidity.
+The Company managed its cash cautiously during Q3 2020 and ended the quarter with a balance of \$14.7 million (at September 30, 2020).
+The COVID-19 pandemic is still on-going and, with continued uncertainty of incoming cash flows, the Company must continue its prudent management of spending to maintain its liquidity.
 The Company's core income focus will be on its medical businesses using both a clinic and digital strategy focus to grow its patient network and sell its medical cannabis products both locally in Colombia and globally.
 In addition, the resumption of surgeries as of May 26, 2020, has restored the revenues from the Company's health centres to pre-COVID levels, allowing the focus to shift towards offering new higher margin services.
 The Company has made significant forward strides in its medical businesses as well as its wellness product business in the midst of the pandemic.
-With continued diligent spending and additional incoming global medical cannabis sales, the Company should be able to maintain a positive cash balance through 2020 and into 2021.
+With continued diligent spending, the funds raised from the November 2020 bought deal and additional incoming global medical cannabis sales, the Company should be able to maintain a positive cash balance through 2021.
 Maintaining liquidity through the crisis and continuing with its core strategy should place the Company in a very strong competitive position once the crisis ends.